 - Previous kidney disease

-So, by losing weight and lowering your risk of diabetes, it can help prevent it — but not all women with preeclampsia have any of those risk factors — we just know that they’re more likely to have it with those.
+So, by losing weight, lowering your risk of diabetes, and watching other health conditions — you can help prevent it — but not all women with preeclampsia have any of those high risk factors — we just know that they’re more likely to have it with those.

 +1 Protein in Urine During Pregnancy

-This is when doctors start to get concerned.
+This is when your healthcare provider may start to get concerned — that is too much protein in you urine.
 They may double check your blood pressure, or refer you for more labs.
 They may also watch you until your next appointment if you don’t have other signs and symptoms of preeclampsia.

 This is NOT a definitive test for preeclampsia, there are other factors they consider.